 As anyone who has visited Ganda will tell you: what makes this place unique is the steam table that greets you as you enter.

-Often mistaken as a sign of an all-you-can-eat buffet by many Americans who are not familiar with the rice-curry shop concept, this part of Ganda instantly brought back to me fond memories of places (some of which have gone and some of which remain, to use the Beatles’ language) the moment I walked in.
+Often mistaken as a sign of an all-you-can-eat buffet by those who are not familiar with the rice-curry shop concept, this part of Ganda instantly brought back to me fond memories of places (some of which have gone and some of which remain, to use the Beatles’ language) the moment I walked in.
 The bounteous steam table didn’t just greet me; it gave me a hug.

 It is, in fact, this very feature of the restaurant that Oseland has cited as the clue to Ganda’s ‘authenticity’ which – if I was to guess – his way of saying that this is what and how people really eat in Thailand.
-He would be correct for rice-curry shops (ร้านข้าวแกง raan khao kaeng) are at the core of our casual eating-out culture.
+He would be correct for rice-curry shops (ร้านข้าวแกง ran khao kaeng) are at the core of our casual eating-out culture.

 The dishes on display at the restaurant bear the marks of quality rivaling that of what’s found at above average khao kaeng shops and stalls in the motherland.
 Glistening fried pork cutlets with steamed sticky rice are just as tempting as what you’d find at premium food sources such as Or Tor Kor Market.
 Succulent pork belly Pad Prik Khing (ผัดพริกขิง) with vibrant, tender-crisp green beans nestled on its side?
 Add a few salted duck egg yolk halves on top, and it becomes a dead ringer of the same dish available at the legendary Sri Tha Phrachan (ศรี ท่าพระจันทร์) or the pre-renovation Methavalai Sorndaeng (เมธาวลัย ศรแดง) in Bangkok.
 Then there’s kaeng khiao wan luk chin pla (แกงเขียวหวานลูกชิ้นปลา), fingerroot-accented green curry teeming with bouncy fish dumplings each of which sports a familiar thumbprint indentation.
 They’re made from scratch by hand; you know just by looking.